-Life in the Mojave Desert is a challenge in just about all ways.
+Life in the Mojave Desert is a challenge in all ways.
 There's little water available, barely any rainfall, and it's an extreme, savage environment whether you are down on the valley floor or up higher, like we are.
-Really, people are just not meant to be here.
-I've heard more than one person describe the lower desert area around Las Vegas as "the moon" due to its rocky, dry, and gray appearance.
-It's a place you grow to appreciate, and it's beautiful in its own harsh way, but anything that survives here naturally is a special life form, that's for sure!
-When we moved into our home in the mountains, we experienced the worst soil I've ever seen!
-I figure if I can grow things here, I can grow things ANY where! :-) Here's what we did to amend this hard, rocky soil:
+I've heard more than one person describe the lower desert area around Las Vegas as "the moon" due to its rocky, dry, and gray appearance and soil.
+The Mojave Desert is a place you can grow to appreciate, and it's beautiful in its own harsh way, but anything that survives here naturally is a special life form, that's for sure!

 Note: There are affiliate links scattered throughout this article, and this simply means that if you happen to click through and make a purchase, I will receive a very small commission at no extra cost to you!
-Thank you for supporting Healing Harvest Homestead!
-Heidi
+Thank you--- Heidi

 Breaking the Ground

 In the first year, we had to till up the soil as best we could.
 It was pretty backbreaking because of how rocky and hard it was!
 Mr. Villegas did most of that hard work, I have to admit.
 We tried to use our neighbor's tiller, but it broke.
 That's how hard this soil is.
 We removed TONS of rocks by hand, including a couple of small boulders.
 This work is not for the faint of heart, that's for sure.

 I could probably use that tiller on our garden now, since our soil is better and softer.
 However, we are moving to more of a no-till method of gardening, which means we are disturbing the top layer as little as possible.